 For those who are unfamiliar, encryption essentially scrambles consumer data so that intercepted data cannot be decrypted.
 You may prevent such high costs via encryption.

 Your website must be SSL encrypted in order to accept most bank cards.
 If you are handling payment information, make sure you’re utilizing an SSL certificate, or make sure an external payment gateway is handling your users’ transactions, in order to remain compliant.

-Your internet exposure depends greatly on SEO or search engine optimization—every every day, Google analyses more than 3 billion queries on its own.
+Your internet exposure depends greatly on SEO or search engine optimization—every every day, Google analyzes more than 3 billion queries on its own.